-- 1. Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school My Concern. - 2.
+- 1. Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school. - 2.
 Not destroy the original notes in case they are needed by a court - 3.
-Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Record statements and observations rather than interpretations or assumptions - 5.
-Distinguish fact from opinion - Children MUST NOT be asked to make a written statement themselves or to sign any records. - 7.
-All records of a child protection nature (handwritten or typed) are given to the DSL before the end of the working day: where M Concern has been used, the DSL should be alerted verbally also.
-Paper records should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file. - 8.
-No copies should be retained by the member of staff or volunteer - 9.
-The Designated Safeguarding Lead will ensure that all safeguarding records are managed and transferred in accordance with the Education (Pupil Information) (England) Regulations 2005.
+Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - 4.
+Record statements and observations rather than interpretations or assumptions - 5.
+Distinguish fact from opinion - 6.
+Children MUST NOT be asked to make a written statement themselves or to sign any records. - 7.
+All records of a child protection nature (handwritten or typed) are given to the DSL before the end of the working day.
+These should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file. - 8.
+No copies should be retained by the member of staff or volunteer - The Designated Safeguarding Lead will ensure that all safeguarding records are managed and transferred in accordance with the Education (Pupil Information) (England) Regulations 2005.